Christopher Watts gets life in prison for killing pregnant wife and young daughters

 His facade as a distraught husband soon crumbled, however, when police learned that Watts had lied to investigators about being in an affair with a co-worker.
 According to the affidavit, Watts then changed his story saying that he "strangled Shanann to death" after seeing her kill Bella and Celeste.
 He then directed authorities to the location of where the bodies were buried.

 Anadarko Petroleum fired Watts on Aug.
 15, the day he was arrested.
-The causes of death weren't made public.
+The causes of death weren't previously made public, but Weld County District Attorney Michael Rourke said during Monday's sentencing that Watts strangled Shanann and then smothered Bella and Celeste.

+"Imagine the horror in Bella's mind as her father took her last breaths away," he said, telling the room that Bella "fought back for her life."

+"The defendant then methodically and calmly loaded their bodies into his work truck — not in a hasty or disorganized way."

 In an interview last week, the woman Watts had an affair with described how he showed little emotion while his family was missing and appeared calm.
 Nichol Kessinger, 30, also said Watts had lied to her and said he was close to finalizing his divorce with Shanann and was looking for a new apartment for him and the girls.